As you transition away from

 state where each transaction is waiting for the other and neither

-Your applications do need error-handling logic to restart a transaction that is forcibly cancelled like this.
+Either way, your applications need error-handling logic to restart a transaction that is forcibly cancelled due to a deadlock.
 When you re-issue the same SQL statements as before, the original timing issue no longer applies: either the other transaction has already finished and yours can proceed, or the other transaction is still in progress and your transaction waits until it finishes.

 If deadlock warnings occur constantly, you might review the